Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 This guide is made up of three parts.
 The first part deals with the most essential mods.
 The second part are some mods that bring the game to a vanilla+ experience.
 The third and last part covers how to set up third party tool MGE XE.

+*Full disclosure: I'm the author of both Patch for Purists and Expansion Delay which are both recommended in this guide.*

 # §1 Essential Mods

 ## Step 1.1: Before we begin